nsulistiyawan/nlpid/README.md

 # idnlp
-Simple NLP tool for Indonesian Language
+Simple NLP tool for Indonesian Language - on progress